 If you’re pregnant or have kids in your household, you may be able to get even more free stuff from Medicaid.
 This can help you save a ton of money and stress when your new child is on the way.

-Major nationwide Medicaid providers like United Healthcare and Blue Cross Community Health Plans include these special perks as well.
+Major nationwide Medicaid providers like United Healthcare and Blue Cross Community Health Plans include these special perks.
 United Healthcare states that they offer free diapers, car seats, breast pumps and other supplies in many stats, and Blue Cross has a Special Beginnings Program that can provide a free car seat, portable crib and/or diapers as well.

 The extra perks don’t stop after the baby is born, either!
 Many Medicaid programs offer extra incentives for children, like free membership to certain educational or youth group opportunities.

-For example, we found plans that will cover the cost of participation in Boys and Girls Club, 4H, or Healthy Kids Clubs.
-In Florida, the Humana plan can provide up to $200 for swim lessons for people under age 21.
-In North Carolina, the Wellcare plan can also cover annual membership fees for Boy Scouts or Girl Scouts, too!
+For example, we found plans that cover the cost of participation in Boys and Girls Club, 4H, or Healthy Kids Clubs.
+In Florida, the Humana plan provided up to $200 for swim lessons for people under age 21.
+In North Carolina, the Wellcare plan can also covered annual membership fees for Boy Scouts or Girl Scouts, too!

 Some plans also offer help with education costs as well.
-We’ve talked a lot about how to get free school supplies for kids on this channel, but I was surprised to see that Medicaid plans in Indiana and North Carolina can help with school supplies, too!
+We’ve talked a lot about how to get free school supplies for kids on this channel, but I was surprised to see that Medicaid plans in Indiana and North Carolina have helped with school supplies, too!

-These plans also provide help for adults who need to get their GED.
-North Carolina’s Wellcare plan will provide $120 for a GED voucher, Indiana’s Anthem plan will cover the cost of GED tests and up to two retests.
+These plans also helped for adults who need to get their GED.
+North Carolina’s Wellcare plan has provided $120 for a GED voucher, Indiana’s Anthem plan has covered the cost of GED tests and up to two retests.
 Other plans in other states may cover other education expenses.
 You just need to call your Medicaid provider to find out!

 If you have certain diagnoses, you may be able to get even more freebies and perks.
 You’ll need to carefully read your plan’s terms and conditions to find these benefits.